jwuerzinger/CMB_denoising/README.md

 ## Installation

+I will conserve my conda environment and supply automated installation instructions here, once the server lets me..
+Until then, please follow these manual instructions:

 The `maria` and `NIFTy` repos are both added as submodules to this repo. after cloning this repo with submodules with
 ```bash
 git clone --recurse-submodules git@github.com:jwuerzinger/CMB_denoising.git